 Deciding what happens to retirement funds in divorce is an important process for divorcing couples to power through.
 As your marriage comes to an end, consider how to secure your new financial future.
-Whether you're approaching retirement or already retired, going through a divorce will likely affect your lifestyle and any money you've saved and invested along the way.
+Whether you're approaching retirement or already retired,

 Let's take a closer look at what happens to retirement funds in divorce and what you should to know about what may them.